Politics of the Czech Republic: Regional government

-The Czech Republic is divided in 14 administrative regions, including one for the capital of Prague.
+The Czech Republic is divided in 14 administrative regions, including one for the capital Prague.
 The older system of 73 administrative districts (okresy in Czech) and 4 municipalities was abandoned in 1999 in an administrative reform.
 Each of the regions has a regional council with a varied number of regional councilors and a president of the regional cabinet (hejtman in Czech) as its formal head.
-The capital of Prague is the only exception to this, as the City Council acts both as regional and municipal governing body and is led by a mayor.
+The capital of Prague is the only exception to this, as the City Council acts both as regional and municipal governing body and led by a mayor.
 Regional councilors are elected for four-year terms similarly to deputies in the Chamber of Deputies.
 All adults eligible to vote are also eligible to be a candidate to a regional council.

 Composition of the Senate

 For the current composition of the Chamber of Deputies of the Czech Republic, see List of MPs elected in the 2017 Czech legislative election.